PhilT/machines/README.md

 * `AppConf.commands` - All the commands that are to be run
 * `AppConf.tasks` - Names of the tasks - Used to check dependencies and display tasks the help
 * `AppConf.user` - The selected user settings
+* `AppConf.machine` - Configuration for the selected machine

 Take a look at `template/config/*.yml` for more.